balqui/prefscript/docs/doc.md

 ```

 You are likely to want to import as well the `cantorpairs` module
-so that you have available the auxiliary tuping functions
+so that you have available the auxiliary tupling functions
 mentioned earlier; one way to do this is:

 ```